Getting Started

 First startup

-When first starting the robot biggest and most common problem is that motors will turn in different directions from those they were supposed to move.
+When first starting the robot with the main code uploaded, the most common problem is that motors turn in the wrong direction.
 There are 2 ways to fix this:

-- Open the robot base and replace wires of one of the stepper motor phases
+- Open the robot base and swap the wires of one stepper motor phase.

-- RECOMMENDED-> Upload a new code to PAROL6 control board with small changes to the code
+- Recommended: Upload new code to the PAROL6 control board with a small change.

 Joint__->direction_reversed = 1;